Friday, March 22, 2024

 Venice City Pass

-Car
+Rental Car

 When traveling between cities, it might make sense to rent a car, and can be beautiful to be able to reach some of the sites that trains won't take you.
-If you do decide to rent a car, we used Hertz.
+If you do decide to rent a car in Rome, we used Hertz.
 We did receive a very large traffic ticket after our first visit to Italy, because James had driven the wrong direction on a one-way street for a short time, and the traffic camera caught his license plate.
 This traffic ticket of over $200 arrived in the mail from Hertz months after our trip.
 Another down-side is that you need to return the car with a full tank of gas or else you'll be charged a hefty fee for them to fill up the car.
-On our most recent trip to Italy in 2024, we filled up the car a few miles from the Rome Hertz, but it wasn't quite at the full line when we turned it in, so they charged us $30 to put $5 worth of gas in the car!
+On our 2024 trip to Italy, we filled up the car a few miles from the Rome Hertz, but it wasn't quite at the full line when we turned it in, so they charged us $30 to put $5 worth of gas in the car!
 Gas stations are not like in the US - they are on the side of the highway, or busy road, and there are only a couple pumps at each one.
 Sometimes an employee fills the car for you, or sometimes you fill it yourself.
 Also, some pumps only take cash.
 The gas station was one of the few places that my credit card was rejected in Europe.
 Once you add up the pros and cons of renting a car, you will probably agree with me that if there's any other way to travel to your destination, definitely don't rent a car!!

 Hertz